Updated · Mike Certo, NMLS #260555

 - Essex/NHF: Down payment + closing cost assistance, FHA pairing

-Public-servant bonus on Home In Five
+Public-servant bonus on Home in Five

-- Teachers in qualifying Arizona public schools
+- K-12 teachers in qualifying Arizona public schools

 - Police officers, firefighters, EMTs in qualifying departments